consult-codex by centminmod

 path — gives Codex project context.
 Do NOT pass the dir via an inner-shell

-`Error: No such file or directory (os error 2)` when it goes wrong.
+`Error: No such file or directory (os error 2)`.

-- **For Code-Searcher:** Use Task tool with `subagent_type: "code-searcher"` with the same enhanced prompt
+- **For Code-Searcher:** Use Agent tool with `subagent_type: "code-searcher"` with the same enhanced prompt (plus the orchestrator-gated Severity block above on defect-hunt runs)

 This parallel execution significantly improves response time.